-Polling stations in Afghanistan have closed after a heavy turnout for Saturday's historic presidential election.
+Polling stations in Afghanistan have closed after a heavy turnout for Saturday's presidential election.

 The turnout was so high for the country's first democratic transfer of power that some polling stations ran out of ballots.

-Security was tight across the nation because Taliban militants promised to disrupt Saturday's vote, but the voting seemed to be relatively free of violence.
+Security was tight across the nation because Taliban militants threatened to disrupt the vote, but the polling seemed to be relatively free of violence.

-The special U.N. representative to Afghanistan, Jan Kubis, praised Afghan voters for the turnout "despite the threats and intimidations" they had received from insurgents.
+The special United Nations representative to Afghanistan, Jan Kubis, praised Afghan voters for the turnout "despite the threats and intimidations" they had received from insurgents.

-There were three frontrunners among eight presidential candidates: Ashraf Ghani, a former finance minister and World Bank official; former foreign minister Zalmai Rassoul; and Abdullah Abdullah, also a former foreign minister.
+Three frontrunners were among eight presidential candidates: Ashraf Ghani, a former finance minister and World Bank official, former foreign minister Zalmai Rassoul, and Abdullah Abdullah, also a former foreign minister.

-Some 450 provincial government seats also were at stake.
+Some 450 provincial government seats were at stake as well.

 President Hamid Karzai, who has been in power since the fall of the Taliban in 2001, was constitutionally barred from running for a third term.